driessene/acoustic_camera/readme.md

 Takes np.array([x, y, z]) are returns np.array([radius, inclination, azimuth]).

 ## Element
-Holds positional information about an element (a microphone or antenna)
+Represents and element (a microphone or antenna).

 ### Properties
 - position - np.array: A numpy array holding (x, y, z) position.
 Units are in wavelengths of a theoretical wavevector.
+- samplerate - int: The sample rate of the element.

 #### Calculated properties
 - spherical_position - np.array: A tuple holding (r, inclination, azimuth) position